Belladonnixi/ContactList/README.md

-# ContactList
+### ContactList
-First SwiftUI Testproject
+First SwiftUI Testproject with CoreData and ImagePicker implemented
-with CoreData